Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ## 9. Conclusion

 This HR Analytics project provides clear insights into the key factors driving employee attrition.
-The analysis shows that attrition is mainly influenced by salary, lack of promotions, job satisfaction, and limited career growth opportunities.
+The analysis shows that attrition has been mainly influenced by salary, workload issues and limited career growth opportunities.